Fabulous Peranakan (Nonya) dinner in Singapore

 I haven’t heard about these words until I visited Singapore about 15 years ago.

-My hobby back then was whenever I travel overseas, I buy cookbook of its country.
+My hobby back then was whenever I travel overseas, I would buy a cookbook of its country.
 That is when I found about Nonya cooking.

 Nonya cookbook that I bought about 15 years ago